Litavets/Lem_in/README.md

 # Lem_in

-Program that finds optimal routes in a graph.
+The program that finds optimal routes in a graph.

 ![](lem-in_demo.gif)